sprucelabsai/workspace.sprucebot-skills-kit/packages/spruce-skill/README.md

 # Your skill's title

 [![Greenkeeper badge](https://badges.greenkeeper.io/sprucelabsai/sprucebot-skills-kit.svg)](https://greenkeeper.io/)
-Describe the experience you wish to create from the perspective of the `guest`, `owner`, or `teammate`...
+Describe the experience you wish to create from the perspective of the `guest`, `owner`, or `teammate`....

 ## Technical overview